 This function sets all Matrix maps to the values in the Load map.
-To activate, press and hold the Prog button (P or M) for two seconds.
+To activate, press and hold the Prog button (P or M) for two seconds and the values in the main Load screen (Screen 8) will be copied to all load screens (Screens 2 - 16).